nasa/cumulus/docs/data-cookbooks/setup.md

 |Optional tags|`"nightly"`|No|A string type tag that can be added to simplify search|

 #### rule-value
-rule - value: This entry depends on the type of run.
+The `rule - value` entry depends on the type of run:
   * If this is a onetime rule, this can be left blank - [Example](./hello-world.md/#execution)
   * If this is a scheduled rule, this field can hold a [cron-type expression or rate expression](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html).
   * If this is an SNS rule #{SNS_topic_ARN},